AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson4.md

-## Lesson 4: Test and Verify event
+## Lesson 4: Ensure Events are published

 ### Through Console
 What you will see in console - event provider